mc-17/pspack-flask/README.md

 ## Exploiting

 1. Run app `python3 app.py`.
 Might need to run as root to bind to port 1337
+2. GoldHEN will be downloaded automatically if out of date
-2. In the command line the IP address to navigate to will be printed e.g `* Running on http://192.168.1.200:1337/ (Press CTRL+C to quit)`
+3. In the command line the IP address to navigate to will be printed e.g `* Running on http://192.168.1.200:1337/ (Press CTRL+C to quit)`
-3. Navigate to port 1337 on that IP on your PS4
+4. Navigate to port 1337 on that IP on your PS4
-4. Same as psOOBs4
+5. Same as psOOBs4
-5. GoldHEN should be sent once the server detects success via log messages
+6. GoldHEN should be sent once the server detects success via log messages

 ## Running in Docker